-New Zealand Special Air Service NZSAS is often seen as the toughest unit in the New Zealand Army.
-They were formed on July 7, 1955, and are often referred to as the 1 NZSAS Regt.
-As their name suggests, they were closely modeled on the British Special Air Service (SAS) and the Australian SASR.
-Their history traces its origins to World War II and the famous Long Range Desert Group that many New Zealanders served with.
+The New Zealand Special Air Service (NZSAS) is widely considered to be the most elite unit in the New Zealand Army.
+Established on July 7th, 1955, they are commonly referred to as the 1 NZSAS Regt.
+Their design and operations are heavily influenced by their counterparts, the British Special Air Service (SAS) and the Australian Special Air Service Regiment (SASR).
+The unit’s roots can be traced back to World War II when many New Zealanders served in the renowned Long Range Desert Group.

-For the New Zealand Government, the NZSAS is the “premier combat unit of the New Zealand Defence Force”.
-Their area of operations it’s not related only to the domestic level.
-They have been operationally deployed to a variety of locations, including the jungles of South-East Asia, the Pacific region, and Afghanistan.
+For the New Zealand Government, the NZSAS is deemed the “premier combat unit of the New Zealand Defence Force.”
+Their operations include domestic matters and various international locations such as the jungles of South-East Asia, the Pacific region, and Afghanistan.

-The New Zealand Special Air Service has been promoted to Regimental status in 2013 and presently has the responsibility of conducting domestic Counter-Terrorism operations, overseas Special Operations missions, and performing the disposal of chemical, biological, radioactive, and improvised explosive devices for both the military and civilian authorities.
+In 2013, the New Zealand Special Air Service was elevated to Regimental status.
+They currently have the responsibility of conducting domestic Counter-Terrorism operations, overseas Special Operations missions, and handling the disposal of chemical, biological, radioactive, and improvised explosive devices for both the military and civilian authorities.

-Throughout history, the NZSAS has moved a lot.
-Their current headquarter is located at the place of old Papakura Military Camp.
-The new facility was named ‘Rennie Lines’, after the founding NZSAS Commanding Officer Major Frank Rennie and officially opened on 14 December 2002.
-Through the years, the NZSAS headquarters were dislocated a few times:
+Throughout its history, the NZSAS has moved locations several times.
+Its current headquarters is located at the former Papakura Military Camp, where a new facility named ‘Rennie Lines’ was built in honor of the founding NZSAS Commanding Officer, Major Frank Rennie, and officially opened on December 14th, 2002.
+The unit has been headquartered at several locations throughout the years:

 - Waiouru Military Camp (1955-1959)

 - Papakura Military Camp (1959-1995)

 - Papakura Military Camp ‘Rennie Lines’ (2002-Present)